adevur/docker-easy-samba/docs/DOCUMENTATION.md

 An element of `users` array looks like this: `{ "name": "user1", "password": "123456" }`.

 - `name` is the user's name.
-It must be a valid Linux username, it must not exist in the container's OS already (so it cannot be "root" or "nobody" etc.), and it must be unique (so there cannot be two or more users with the same name, and there cannot be a user and a group with the same name).
+It must be a valid Linux username, it must not exist in the container's OS already (so it cannot be `root` or `nobody` etc.), and it must be unique (so there cannot be two or more users with the same name, and there cannot be a user and a group with the same name).

 - `password` is the user's password, with which the user will login to the SAMBA server.